 What I dislike about 800.com:

-• I’ve seen G2 reviewers mention that while the verification rules for setting up a toll-free number make sense, the process can still be frustrating.
-There are compliance requirements that need to be followed closely, and if any changes are needed, it can quickly become a hassle.
+- I’ve seen G2 reviewers mention that while the verification rules for setting up a toll-free number make sense, there are compliance requirements that need to be followed closely, and if any changes are needed, it can quickly become a hassle.

 What G2 users dislike about 800.com: